corda/corda-docs/content/en/docs/corda-enterprise/4.6/tools-config-obfuscator.md

 $ Enter value for --config-obfuscation-passphrase (The passphrase used in the key derivation function when creating an AES key):
 ```

-### How to pass the seed and passphrase to a node, Firewall component, or service, using environment variables
+### Pass the seed and passphrase to a node, Firewall component, or service, using environment variables

 ```bash
 $ export CONFIG_OBFUSCATION_SEED=my-seed; export CONFIG_OBFUSCATION_PASSPHRASE=my-passphrase; java -jar corda.jar